 Buy the Microsoft HoloLens now for £2,719 on Microsoft Store

 Microsoft surprised everyone when it entered the world of virtual and augmented reality.
 It unveiled the Microsoft HoloLens headset, which works with Windows Holographic, a technology that adds 3D images in the world around us all.
-Technically this is more augmented reality than virtual reality, but it's playing in the same space as some of these other systems.
+Technically this is more augmented reality than virtual reality, but it's playing in the same space as some of these other systems, with Microsoft calling it Mixed Reality.

 Microsoft wants to introduce augmented reality objects into every aspect of our world.
-Obviously, that won't happen with the naked eye, but users wearing HoloLens will be able to see holographic images overlaid onto real objects in front of them (which are projected by laser directly into their eyes).
+Obviously, that won't happen with the naked eye, but users wearing HoloLens will be able to see holographic images overlaid onto real objects in front of them.
 A full Windows 10 system is built into the headset and it runs off a battery, so it's completely untethered.

 The headset displays digital images into your real-world field of view.
 You can then view and even interact with these digitised-objects as if they were in the room with you.
 Using Kinect-style tech to recognise gestures and voice commands, the system features a 120-degree field of vision on both axis and is capable of high definition visuals.